-- (a) wherever possible, covered investments or investors of the other Party that are directly affected by a proceeding are provided reasonable notice, in accordance with domestic procedures, when a proceeding is initiated, including a description of the nature of the proceeding, a statement of the legal authority under which the proceeding is initiated, and a general description of any issues in controversy; - (b) such persons are afforded a reasonable opportunity to present facts and arguments in support of their positions prior to any final administrative action, when time, the nature of the proceeding, and the public interest permit; and - (c) its procedures are in accordance with domestic law. - 5.
+- (a) Wherever possible, covered investments or investors of the other Party that are directly affected by a proceeding are provided reasonable notice, in accordance with domestic procedures, when a proceeding is initiated, including a description of the nature of the proceeding, a statement of the legal authority under which the proceeding is initiated, and a general description of any issues in controversy; - (b) Such persons are afforded a reasonable opportunity to present facts and arguments in support of their positions prior to any final administrative action, when time, the nature of the proceeding, and the public interest permit; and - (c) Its procedures are in accordance with domestic law. - 5.
 Review and Appeal - (a) Each Party shall establish or maintain judicial, quasi-judicial, or administrative tribunals or procedures for the purpose of the prompt review and, where warranted, correction of final administrative actions regarding matters covered by this Treaty.
+Such tribunals shall be impartial and independent of the office or authority entrusted with administrative enforcement and shall not have any substantial interest in the outcome of the matter. - (b) Each Party shall ensure that, in any such tribunals or procedures, the parties to the proceeding are provided with the right to:

+A reasonable opportunity to support or defend their respective positions; and

+A decision based on the evidence and submissions of record or, where required by domestic law, the record compiled by the administrative authority.

-Such tribunals shall be impartial and independent of the office or authority entrusted with administrative enforcement and shall not have any substantial interest in the outcome of the matter. - (b) Each Party shall ensure that, in any such tribunals or procedures, the parties to the proceeding are provided with the right to: - (i) a reasonable opportunity to support or defend their respective positions; and - (ii) a decision based on the evidence and submissions of record or, where required by domestic law, the record compiled by the administrative authority. - (c) Each Party shall ensure, subject to appeal or further review as provided in its domestic law, that such decisions shall be implemented by, and shall govern the practice of, the offices or authorities with respect to the administrative action at issue.
+- (i) A reasonable opportunity to support or defend their respective positions; and - (ii) A decision based on the evidence and submissions of record or, where required by domestic law, the record compiled by the administrative authority. - (c) Each Party shall ensure, subject to appeal or further review as provided in its domestic law, that such decisions shall be implemented by, and shall govern the practice of, the offices or authorities with respect to the administrative action at issue.